 An industry or company that had no plan in place for folks that invested decades into the company was not for me.
 I came to the conclusion that if I wasn’t going to work there for the next 50 years, why continue to work there for the next five?

 My job was great!
 I was respected by my peers, had complete control of my schedule, my tasks, and my work each day.
 But was required to be in the building 5 or 6 days a week for 10-12 hours a day.
 As much control as I had inside the building, there was zero control of where I worked or how often.
-No matter how efficient I was in my efforts, I had to be in that 45k square foot steel box, surrounding by blue light, EMFs, and dust every-single-day.
+No matter how efficient I was in my efforts, I had to be in that 45k square foot steel box, surrounded by florescent blue light, EMFs, and dust every-single-day.